Avoid Making These Costly Statements To Your Insurance Company

 In addition to knowing how to speak with your insurance company after an accident, it's equally important to know what not to say.
 Avoid making the following statements, as they can be used by your insurance company to reduce their financial obligation to you, or even deny your claim:

 - “I'm sorry, it was my fault.”
-Apologizing after an accident may seem natural, but admitting fault—even to your own insurance company—can do irreparable harm to your claim, as well as any potential civil lawsuit.
+Apologizing after an accident may seem natural, but admitting fault—even to your insurance company—can do irreparable harm to your claim and any potential civil lawsuit.

 - “I don't have a lawyer.”
-Telling your insurance company that you don't have legal representation lets them know that they have the upper hand in negotiations, which may result in them making a ridiculously low settlement offer, if they make an offer at all.
+Telling your insurance company that you don't have legal representation lets them know that they have the upper hand in negotiations, which may result in them making a ridiculously low settlement offer, if they make an offer.

 - “I'm not hurt.”
 Many car accident-related injuries don't become fully apparent until days—or even weeks—after the incident.
-Stating that you weren't injured can make it incredibly difficult to successfully pursue compensation for injuries discovered later.
+Stating that you weren't injured can make it incredibly difficult to pursue compensation for injuries discovered later successfully.

-If you or someone you love was injured in an auto accident caused by the negligent or reckless actions of another driver, we can help you explore your legal options.
-Contact the Morris James Personal Injury Group today to schedule a free initial consultation to discuss your case.
-Our team of experienced attorneys is ready to help you fight for the financial compensation you deserve.
+If you or someone you love was injured in an auto accident caused by another driver's negligent or reckless actions, we can help you explore your legal options.
+Contact Morris James today to schedule a free initial consultation to discuss your case.
+Our experienced attorneys is ready to help you fight for the financial compensation you deserve.